 The venue has maintained a position on the list for several years and in 2017 was awarded Highest Climber after shooting up a whopping 35 places from 48th to 13th.
-Then in 2020 it sprung into 7th place before climbing to 4th last year.
-Now the site sits in second place, making a strong and steady bid for the top spot.
+Then in 2020 it sprung into 7th place before climbing to 4th in 2021.
+In 2022 the site sat in second place, taking the top spot this year.
 What a stunning performance.

 The pub’s isolated location works in its favour, commanding stunning views of rolling hills whether you visit in summer or winter.